Vincent Orange: Unsuccessful 1990 race

 In 1990, he ran for chair of the Council of the District of Columbia, against Democrat John A. Wilson, who was then a council member representing Ward 2.
 Also running for chair was Libertarian Party candidate Jacques Chevalier.
 Orange criticized Wilson's chairmanship of the council's Finance and Revenue Committee, noting that the district's financial troubles happened during Wilson's eleven-year tenure.
 Orange advocated collecting unpaid tax bills, rather than increasing tax rates, as he said Wilson wanted to do.
 Wilson won the Democratic primary with 82 percent of the vote, to Orange's 18 percent.

 In 1991, he was hired as acting director of internal audit for the University of the District of Columbia.
 The next year, Orange discovered that the university was paying a fuel supplier, Tri-Continental, for fuel it never actually received.
 According to the District's inspector general, over a period of eighteen months, the District had paid one million dollars to Tri-Continental for fuel it had not received.
 The day after Orange released his memo naming two university administrators to be at fault, Orange's employment was terminated.
 The university said that Orange had been hired under an invalid contract.

 Unsuccessful 1993 race

-After Wilson's suicide in 1993, Orange was one of seven individuals to file to run to fill the position of Council Chair.
+After Wilson's death in 1993, Orange was one of seven individuals to file to run to fill the position of Council Chair.
 Also filing to run in the race were Ward 4 Councilmember Charlene Drew Jarvis and Linda Cropp.
 Orange did not collect enough signatures to run, and his candidacy was disqualified by the District of Columbia Board of Elections.
 Orange's appealed, saying that the District's requirement of filing nominating petitions with 3,000 valid signatures was onerous, but District of Columbia Court of Appeals disagreed, and Orange stayed off the ballot.
 Orange declared himself a write-in candidate.
 Clarke won the election with 47 percent of the vote.
 Write-in votes, including those for Orange, were one percent of the total.